 Estrogen and Progesterone

 Estrogen is on every woman’s mind as she gets older and enters perimenopause or menopause.
 The effects of estrogen dominance are well documented, including weight loss resistance, mood disorders, PMS and irregular periods.
 With estrogen dominance, the ratio of estrogen to progesterone is off.
 This balance is essential to healthy functioning.
-Estrogen levels may fall in the “normal range” but if you have too much in comparison to the amount of progesterone in your body, you could still have big problems.
+Estrogen levels may fall in the “normal range” but if you have too much in comparison to the amount of progesterone in your body, big problems can result.

-Let’s stop for just a second and look at menopause and weight.
-So many women come to me with incorrect assumptions about menopause – including the false notion that weight gain is inevitable and there’s nothing they can do to stop it.
+Let’s pause here to take a look at menopause and weight.
+I’ve heard so many incorrect assumptions about menopause, including the false notion that weight gain is inevitable and there’s nothing they can do to stop it.
+But you aren’t doomed to gain weight in menopause; you just need to understand what’s happening in your body!

-But there’s always something you can do.
-That doesn’t mean I think it’s easy, and I’m certainly not saying that it’s all about willpower.
-It’s more than that.
-It’s not about having the desire to change – it’s about having the tools!
+There’s always something you can do.
+Don’t get me wrong – it’s not easy, and it’s not all about willpower!
+It’s not about having the desire to change (I think we can agree women already have that) it’s about having the tools!
 And the first tool you need is information.

-You can’t always change these stressors, or when they hit.
+You can’t always change when these stressors show up, and you can’t make them disappear.
 What you can change is your attitudes and beliefs.
 Rather than being a period of life that is feared, perimenopause and menopause should be celebrated!

 With the right perspective, this can be the best time of your life.
-And that starts with not throwing up your hands and giving in when a few extra pounds mysteriously appear.
+The first step is to not throw up your hands and give in when a few extra pounds mysteriously appear.
 Instead, stop and take a close look at all the areas that can impact your hormonal health and stall weight loss.
-I can help get you started.

-When I was struggling with all that stress and those extra twenty pounds, and responded by trying an intense weight loss regimen, I failed.
+When I responded to all that stress and those extra twenty pounds by jumping into an intense weight loss regimen, I failed.
 But when I took a step back and tried to find small ways to decrease stress – and subsequently lower cortisol levels – things began to shift.
 It didn’t happen overnight; there are no quick fixes.
 But it did happen.
 Every small thing I did to care for myself helped me make a little more headway, until those pounds were just a memory.

 And here’s another “lightbulb” moment I had, which has kept me moving forward all these years.
 The weight loss was just a bonus!
 When I started focusing on myself, and what I needed, I began to really feel good for the first time in years.
 I had more energy, I felt joyful, and I was better able to cope with the everyday stressors.
-By taking the time to get my hormones in check, I became a better mother, better daughter, better health care professional — an all around better me!
-You can too, starting today with these five tips.
+By taking the time to get my hormones in check, I became a better mother, better daughter, better health care professional.
+I was simply a better me!
+You can be too, starting today with these five tips.

-Remember how I said extreme programs rarely work?
-That’s because they simply aren’t sustainable.
+Extreme programs rarely work because they simply aren’t sustainable.
 Cutting out everything you love, every food that has positive memories attached or has comforted you for years, will soon lead to a crash.
 No one enjoys feeling deprived!

-There are so many small ways to change your diet a little at a time – and soon, you may find you don’t miss your old habits at all!
+There are so many small ways to change your diet a little at a time.
+Soon, you may find you don’t miss your old habits at all!

 So many women I know think they have to manage everything all on their own.
 But trying to do it all without support only increases stress levels.